bevyengine/bevy/_release-content/release-notes/next-generation-scenes.md

 })
 ```

 Scene Components must be spawned this way (as a "scene component"), and will log errors if they are spawned directly (ex: via `world.spawn(Player::default())`).
-Critically, this provides the guarantee that if the `Player` component is present, the full scene will also be present.
-As a developer this means you can write code that queries for `Player` and assume that it will have both a `LeftHand` and a `RightHand` child.
+Critically, this provides the guarantee that if the `Player` component is present, the full scene will also be present at spawn time.
+As a developer this means you can write code that queries for `Player` and assume that it will have both a `LeftHand` and a `RightHand` child (provided they haven't been removed since being spawned).
 This was a major missing piece in the Bevy data model!

 Scene Components can also define "props" which are passed into the scene function and can inform BSN outputs: